Andrei Mironov (ice hockey): Playing career

 After attending his first training camp with the Avalanche, Mironov made the team's opening roster to begin the 2017–18 season.
 He made his NHL debut with Colorado in a 4-2 victory over the New York Rangers at Madison Square Gardens on 5 October 2017.
 While still adapting to the North American game, Mironov was primarily a healthy scratch before he was re-assigned on a conditioning stint to AHL affiliate, the San Antonio Rampage on 19 October 2017.
 Following his return to Colorado, Mironov featured in 7 games over the month of November, scoring his first NHL goal and adding an assist in a 5-2 defeat to the Nashville Predators on 18 November 2017.

 Unable to earn regular playing time on the Avalanche blueline, Mironov was returned to the Rampage to continue his development for another month before he was again recalled and featured in his 10th game, a 6-1 victory over the New York Islanders on December 31, 2017.
 Despite the win, Mironov was unable to draw back into the Avalanche lineup and was returned again to the Rampage.
 With the Avalanche hit through injury, Mironov received multiple call-ups as a healthy scratch.
 Unwilling to continue in the AHL, Mironov opted to end the remainder of his contract with the Avalanche and was placed on unconditional waivers for a mutual termination on 2 March 2018.

 Mironov sat out for the remainder of the season before signing a three-year KHL contract in a return to original club, Dynamo Moscow, on May 17, 2018.

+At the conclusion of the 2023–24 season, having played 11 seasons within the Dynamo Moscow organization, Mironov left the club as a free agent and was signed to a two-year contact with cross-town rivals Spartak Moscow on 1 May 2024.